epfl-ada/ada-welovepandas-webpage/Seasonality.md

 ![Fourier analysis for NA](./plots/fft_beer_style_na.png)

 - **Observation:**
-  - EU data is overall much noisier, as expected from the initial seasonality plot, resulting in reduced peaks.
+  - Data for Europe is much noisier, as expected from the initial seasonality plot, resulting in reduced peaks.
 This normalization allows us to filter out very noisy data without a main peak in a yearly cycle.

   - Only a few styles contribute significantly to seasonality, motivating the filtering of styles without significant differences at a 12-month period.

   - Some beers, like **Dark Lagers**, show a mode at 10 months but not (or only marginally) at 12 months.

+To clearly see the contributors styles to the seasonality we will filter out the beer styles with high noise.

 <br>

 ![Normalised FT of filtered beer styles](./plots/normalised_fft_eu_na.png)

 - **Observation:**
-  - The FT plots look cleaner with only significant contributors to annual periodicity remaining.
+  - The above plots look cleaner with only significant contributors to annual periodicity remaining.
-  - There are additional modes, not further investigated here, notably in North America with Dark Lagers at 8- and 10-month cycles.
   - NA has more beers with significant seasonality than EU.

 In the next step, we summarize and display our findings, combining phase information.